← Back to blog

 Important: This article provides general educational information and is not individual medical advice.
 Always read the patient information leaflet supplied with your medicine and consult a pharmacist, GP, sexual-health clinician or NHS 111 when you are unsure.
 Seek urgent help if bleeding is heavy, you feel faint or unwell, or bleeding occurs alongside severe or one-sided abdominal pain, shoulder-tip pain or a positive pregnancy test.
+Educational information only.
+Not medical advice.
+For personal guidance, speak with a doctor, pharmacist, sexual-health clinic, or local urgent-care service when symptoms are severe or pregnancy risk is possible.

 Seek urgent medical help if: bleeding is very heavy, you feel faint or unwell, or you have severe or one-sided abdominal pain, shoulder-tip pain or a positive pregnancy test alongside any bleeding.
 Those symptoms need clinical assessment rather than online reassurance.